Implementation Strategy

 Suspend | Write the full VM state to durable storage and halt execution until an external event resumes it. |

 CallTool | Invoke an external tool by name.
-This is the effect boundary — the single point where non-determinism enters the system. |
+This serves as the effect boundary and the single point where non-determinism enters the system. |

 Concurrency Model